atlasphp/Atlas.Orm/docs/_todo.md

 - removing relateds; cf. https://github.com/atlasphp/Atlas.Orm/issues/62

-- convert field to object and back again, e.g. Date object -- should be a be a method on a custom Record
+- convert field to object and back again, e.g. Date object -- could be a be a method on a custom Record, or could be a TableEvents modifySelectedRow() then insert()/update() method.

-- soft-deletion by marking a field -- method on a custom Record
+- soft-deletion by marking a field -- method on a custom Record, then have the Mapper add "where('soft_deleted = ', false)";

-- multiple mappers using a single table
+- multiple mappers using a single table -- NO

 - writing custom mapper methods